 Experiential Learning is a process by which educators engage students through a cycle of direct experience, reflection, analysis and experimentation.
 It encourages deep learning, inspires personal growth and promotes active citizenship.

 Independent schools are private, pre-collegiate learning institutions, each with a unique mission.
 They are nonprofit institutions governed by independent boards of trustees and funded through tuition, charitable contributions, and endowment income.
 Independent schools uphold high standards of educational quality and are publicly accountable to parents, communities, and the agencies that accredit them.
 Catlin Gabel is accredited by the Northwest Association of Independent Schools, www.nwais.org.

-We are very proud that our student body is made up of a variety of personality types and learning styles.
-We aim to group together students who are representative of the world around them: a mix of athletes and artists and writers and scientists from a spectrum of socio-economic, religious, racial, ethnic, and school backgrounds.
+We are very proud that our student body is compromised of a variety of personality types and learning styles.
+We aim to group together students who are representative of the world around them: a mix of athletes and artists and writers and scientists from a spectrum of socio-economic, religious, racial, ethnic, and educational backgrounds.
 In our Middle and Upper Schools, we look for leadership potential and academic preparation in an effort to admit students who will take the fullest advantage of our curricular and co-curricular offerings.
 Most of all, we seek students who love learning, are naturally curious, and show an affinity for being a member of a tight-knit community of learners.

 Information on each applicant is collected from the application materials that vary by grade, but may include the application form, responses to the questions for parents and questions for students, SSAT testing, confidential teacher evaluations, and records from previous schools, as well as notes from the student visit.
 Members of the admission committees individually review the applicant files and then meet as a group to discuss and make recommendations to the admission office.
 We take a holistic look at each applicant file, with every component of the application playing a vital part of the admission decision.
 There isn't a single piece that determines whether or not a student is offered admission.